 The rat tore the note apart in one smooth motion.

 Father's salary as a Sergeant First Class was enough for three people, not for five.
-So ever since I moved in with Ichigo I had been using the money in my savings account to supplement his income.
+So ever since I moved in with Ichigo I had been using the money in my savings account to supplement his income, which was regularly deposited into by my own parents.

 "Don't you dare break the money card!"
 Ao suddenly shouted.